sikaxn/FRC-Custom-CAN-Sensor/readme.md

 ## ⚠️ Disclaimer

-This protocol is **Still under work**.
-Faulty firmware could bring entire CAN bus down.
+This project is **for demo and under work**.
+Faulty CAN frame could bring entire CAN bus down.